stabbedbybrick/freevine/README.md

 1. Install Python (check 'Add to PATH' if on Windows)
 2. Clone or download Freevine repository
-3. Place N_m3u8DL-RE, ffmpeg, mkvmerge, mp4decrypt, packager, inside Freevine folder OR add to system PATH
+3. Place required tools inside Freevine folder OR add them to system PATH (recommended)
 4. Create /utils/wvd/ folder and place either .wvd file or private_key and client blob inside
 5. Install necessary packages: `pip install -r requirements.txt`

 > **Note**
-> If you encounter this error:
+> As of v1.0.0, the requirements have changed
 >
-> "p = os.fspath(p)
->
-> TypeError: expected str, bytes or os.PathLike object, not NoneType"
->
-> It means that you haven't properly added N_m3u8DL-RE to PATH and is unable to be located
+> Make sure to re-run the installation if you're coming from the beta version

 ## Usage: